 Pricing your freelance work as a graphic designer or illustrator can be challenging, but by following the tips in this freelance design pricing guide, you can ensure that you’re charging a fair rate that reflects your skills and experience.
 Remember to consider your hourly rate, the project scope, the market, your client’s budget, revisions and additional work, and set clear expectations.
 With a little research and preparation, you can confidently price your freelance work and build a successful career as a graphic designer or illustrator.

-Movie promotion is after the film has been made and edited in post-production and is about to be released.
+Movie promotion happens after the film has been made, edited in post-production and is about to be released.
 This is where Visual Designers and Graphic Artists in film promotion will create marketing material.
-Traditional methods of promotion and modern digital media are used to promote these films and television series.
+Both, traditional methods of promotion and modern digital media are used to promote these films and television series.
 At this stage, almost every crew member can relax as their job is done… except the graphic designers!
 Most of the promotional material is made by Graphic Designers and Illustrators.

 Part 3 – Film Promotion